-The Power of Colour: Pantone's Colour of 2022
+The Power of Colour: Pantone's Colour

 I love colour!
 It is one of my passions – I love it’s power to change our mood, to change our appearance, I love it’s power to help us feel warmer or cooler, to transform our homes and of course to communicate!
 So each year I get very excited when Pantone announces its new colour of the year.